d2l-ai/d2l-en/chapter_optimization/momentum.md

 ## Summary

-* The momentum method uses the EWMA concept.
+* The momentum method uses the exponentially weighted moving average (EWMA) concept.
 It takes the weighted average of past time steps, with weights that decay exponentially by the time step.
 * Momentum makes independent variable updates for adjacent time steps more consistent in direction.

 ## Exercises